neet/masto.js/README.md

 })()
 ```

 All of available methods / interfaces are described in the [documentation](https://github.com/neet/masto.js/blob/master/docs/classes/_client_masto_.masto.md).
-You can also refer the some [examples](https://github.com/neet/masto.js/tree/master/examples) on this repository.
+You can also refer the [examples](https://github.com/neet/masto.js/tree/master/examples) on this repository.

 ## FAQ
 ### Q. What is the deference between Masto.js and the others?